illinois-ceesd/testing/Testing/README.md

 # Testing

+In the following documentation, these platform-and-installation-specific file system paths will be used:

+- PROJECTSRC: The path to your clone of the project repo
+- PROJECTBIN: The path to your build directory

 The current testing infrastructure is capable of detecting and driving tests and suites of serial and parallel tests on most platforms.
 To exercise the project's tests, after *cmake* and *make*, use: